EdtechImpact/impact-analytics/README.md

 ## Event Reference

-`event` is a xAPI verb (see below)
+`event` is a xAPI verb (see below).
+Required.

-`userId` is your anonymous, unique user identifier used to track users across sessions
+`userId` is your anonymous, unique user identifier used to track users across sessions.
+Required.

 ### Standard xAPI Verbs